POSH

 Secrecy and emotional dependence

-Pressure, manipulation, or sexual requests
+Pressure, manipulation, sexual requests, or control

 If contact keeps becoming more private, more intense, or more secretive, the risk is increasing.